zendframework/zf2-documentation/docs/languages/en/modules/zend.soap.server.rst

 returned by ``handle()`` method in this case.
 Returned response can be a string or a SoapFault exception object.

 .. caution::
-   Check always the returned response type for avoid return SoapFault object as string, which will return to the customer a string with the exception stacktrace.
+   Always check the returned response type to avoid returning SoapFault object as a string, which will be returned to the customer as a string with the exception stacktrace.

 .. code-block:: php
    :linenos: